Name and place of business

 The principal place of business of the Academy shall be LUGANO, CANTON OF TICINO, SWITZERLAND.

-The official language of the Academy shall be English, and the Academy is governed by the present version in English of the statutes, prevailing over any translations into other languages, which are for information only.
+The official language of the Academy shall be English, and the Academy is governed by the present English version of the statutes; this takes precedent over any translations into other languages that are for information only.

 Objectives of the Academy